HandsOnDataViz/book/docs/HandsOnDataViz.md

 writing short summaries at the top of each visualization, and explaining why it matters at the bottom.

-What did we discover in our survey?
+What did we discover in our reader survey about the earlier draft of this book?
+And how did we respond to the key data findings?
 First, over 70 percent of readers who responded live outside of North America.
-Most notably, 35 percent reside in Asia, 20 percent in Europe, 6 percent each in Africa and South America, and 3 percent in Oceania, as shown in the left side of Figure
+Most notably, 35 percent reside in Asia, 20 percent in Europe, 6 percent each in Africa and South America, and 3 percent in Oceania, as shown in the left side of Figure <a href="#fig:survey-combined-annotated">16.2</a>.
-<a href="#fig:survey-combined-annotated">16.2</a>.
-Our first draft of
-the book mostly included examples from Hartford, Connecticut, where we both worked.
+Our first draft of the book mostly included examples from Hartford, Connecticut, where we both worked.
 While we knew that our book had a global audience, we were surprised to see how many readers—among those who responded to the survey—live outside of the United States.
-In order to be more inclusive and expand our international audience, we have revised the book to add more sample charts and maps from other regions where readers live.
-\[TODO: we need to work more on this!\] Second, we learned that readers who responded to our survey have relatively high levels of education, but limited data visualization experience.
+In order to be more inclusive and expand our international audience, we revised the book to add more sample charts and maps from other regions around the world.
+Second, we learned that readers who responded to our survey have relatively high levels of education, but limited data visualization experience.
 In particular, 89 percent reported completing the equivalent of a college degree (16 or more years of schooling), and 64% of these rated themselves as data visualization beginners (either 1 or 2 on the 5-point experiential scale), as shown in the right side of Figure
 <a href="#fig:survey-combined-annotated">16.2</a>.
 In our earlier draft
 of the book, our primary audience were college undergraduates, and we were uncertain about the reading and background levels of other readers.